Kapsyloffer/RUSTBU/README.md

 - [x] Take back passive move locally.
 - [ ] Render local rock positions. i.e. if we moved passive, show it.
 - [x] Aggressive move should have the same size and direction as passive.
-- [ ] Prevent the first move from being on the opponent's homeboard.
 - [x] Prevent aggressive move on a board of the same colour as the passive move.
 - [x] Prevent aggressive move on a board of the same colour as the passive move.
 - [ ] End the game when we have a winner.